Internship in Health Service Psychology

 - A cover letter describing your qualifications and professional experience which you believe make you a good match with our site.
 Please note how our site would be a good match with your specific goals for internship.

-- Please mention in your cover letter whether you have had coursework in multicultural counseling, group therapy, and provision of supervision.
+- Please mention in your cover letter whether you have had coursework in multicultural counseling, group therapy, and provision of supervision (while this may also be noted on your transcripts, these are often a bit cryptic and hard to read).
 If these courses have not been completed but will be prior to internship, please note that as well.

 - Current vita.